vlivashkin/docker-jupyter-nn-tools/README.md

 ```

 ## Run
+Your user should be added to the `docker` group (`sudo usermod -a -G docker $USER`).
+Alternatively, you can use `sudo` to run the failed command as root.

 ```bash
 sudo nvidia-docker run -ti --rm \
     -v <YOUR HOST FOLDER FOR NOTEBOOKS>:/notebook -v <YOUR HOST FOLDER FOR DATA>:/data \